Stay Tuned for More HOPE Updates Soon!

 Using the medications forms also guarantees that the supplement request filters to the MD's dashboard for signature.

-We recommend utilizing the Drug Formulary in the software to add the most commonly used supplements so they are easily searchable when completing the medication forms.
+Utilizing the Drug Formulary in the software to add the most commonly used supplements so they are easily searchable when completing the medication forms.
 Saving the supplement to the formulary, will save time when completing the medications forms in Hospice Tools.

 Help Guide:

-RXNT- e-Prescribing - If interested in RXNT ask your Client Success Representative to connect you with our assigned RXNT representative for Pricing, Onboarding and Training.
 Once you have completed the initial RXNT training and security processes you'll want to schedule a training to review the workflow in Hospice Tools.

 If using RXNT, the Medication forms in Hospice Tools should NOT BE USED, this will cause duplicates in the software.
 All medications should be filled directly in RXNT and sync back into Hospice Tools.